Tag: antique chair identification

 Close-up photo of a mahogany Cabriole leg featuring a detailed Ball and Claw foot, angled to show the S-curve profile

-What does a straight, square leg mean for value?
+What does a straight, square leg tell you about age and value?

 Don’t assume straight means boring or cheap.
 If you see a heavy, square leg, often with a block foot, it’s likely a Marlborough leg.